a muffin tin filled with homemade peanut butter cups

 • Divide the filling among the cups, pressing it into an even layer and to get rid of air pockets using a spatula or clean fingers.

-Keyword bourbon, candy, chocolate, chocolate gift, confectionary, gift, homemade candy, peanut butter, reese's recipe, valentine, valentine's day
+Keyword bourbon, candy, chocolate, chocolate gift, comfort food, confectionary, gift, homemade candy, nut brittle, peanut butter, reese’s recipe, salty dessert, salty sweets, truffle, valentine, valentine’s day

 Tried this recipe?Let us know how it was!